At last, our journey through financial history has reached a point where we recognize dollars and credit.

 Notice that Charles Neal is imprisoned for a debt of $1.68.

 Many people died in the debtor gaols (pronounced jail – hey, it’s the English language.
 What can I say?).
-Gaol comes from an old, northern French word, gaole, which in turn comes from caveola, a diminutive form of the Latin term cavea, which means cage.
+Gaol comes from an old, northern French word, gaole, which comes from caveola, a diminutive form of the Latin term cavea, which means cage.
 Gaols were also used for criminals and the mentally ill, but they were often kept on separate floors and/or in cells of different sizes.

 From the papers of Thomas Jefferson, a March 29, 1802 document with